sskorka/herbs-game/README.md

 ## Unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Known issues
+The current biggest issue is RWD, despite the wonders of a flexbox.
+The project's goal was to implement game mechanics, and as such RWD was not a priority.<br />
+If you're experiencing layout-related problems, these can be applied for a temporary solution:
+- Play on a 1080p or 1440p resolution
+- Disable system interface scaling (set to 100%)
+- Use F11 to enter fullscreen mode

 ## Project status
 The project is considered finished, with the future possibility of adding multiplayer, as well as broader unit test coverage.